 Candida albicans is a fungus that exists naturally in the vagina, mouth, bowel and elsewhere.
 Normally, it causes no problems.
-But in some circumstances, the balance of normal bacteria and fungi in the body changes, making conditions favourable for Candida organisms to multiply and cause symptoms.
+But in some circumstances, the balance of normal bacteria and fungi in the body changes and the fungus starts to multiply and cause symptoms.
 This is called thrush.

 This can happen:

 - when taking antibiotics; these upset the normal balance of bacteria on the skin and in the body

 - during a period, or in pregnancy, when hormonal changes make the vagina more prone to thrush

 - in people with certain other illnesses, such as diabetes or a poorly functioning immune system

 - you have a smelly discharge, sores on the skin around the vagina, abnormal vaginal bleeding or pain in the tummy